 An AC is not a one-time investment but has substantial recurring costs in monthly or bi-monthly electricity bills.
 In a country as hot as India, a high electricity bill that can derail your budget is always a possibility.
-A star-rated appliance, like an AC, allows you to save on electricity costs more efficiently.
+A star-rated appliance, like an AC, allows you to save on electricity costs.

 Comparison between 3-star vs 5-star AC: Which is better?

-The star rating of an electrical appliance is quantified in Energy Efficiency Ratio (EER).
+The star rating of an electrical appliance is quantified by Energy Efficiency Rating (EER).
 A 3-star AC has an EER that ranges between 2.9 to 3.09, and a 5-star AC has an EER of 3.3 or above.

 In monetary terms, the difference between 3-star and 5-star AC is that if the monthly electricity bill of a household with a 3-star AC is Rs.
 580, keeping all variables constant, a 5-star AC will result in a bill of Rs.
 500. Therefore, the total cost of ownership (TCO) of a 5-star AC is lower in the long run than a 3-star AC.

-How much electricity does 3-star and 5-star ACs consume?
+How much electricity do 3-star and 5-star ACs consume?

 How to buy a 5-star or 3-star air conditioner on easy EMIs